Paul8043/student-bed/README.md

 If the repository is created first on GitHub, this has the advantage that the relationship between "remote" and "local" is established from the very beginning.

-Some addition hints to "git".
+Some additional hints to "git".
 The git-database, which holds all your revisions, is stored in a hidden folder named ".git" and it is stored in your project-directory.
 Never touch this folder and its contents, it would lead to a corrupt database, and all your version can disappear.
 Having ".git" directly under your project-directory implies that when the project-folder is moved, all revisions go along automatically.
 There is another dot-file, named ".gitignore".
 It controls which files and sub-folders are put into ".git".
 Files and sub-folders excluded here, remain untouched by git, they are untracked.
 These files and folders can resides anywhere in your project-tree.
 They remain untouched.
 They will never appear on GitHub.
 Keep in mind, "git" has been designed for processing text-files, not for binaries.
 Binaries can be added, but they consume a lot of space.
 For each change a copy of the binary is added.
 Because of that do not store large binary files (BLOBs).
 The repository will grow quickly and uploads & downloads will take very long.

 Steps 7 & 8 need some more explanation. "edit" and "save" are clear.
 Revision-handling with git is a 3-step-approach:
 * add a file, after saving, to the stage-area.
 A file there is marked with "A".